kimi1723/E-commerce-product-page-Frontend-Mentor/README.md

 ### Account credentials:

-email: email4@gmail.com, <br>
+email: 'email4@gmail.com' <br>
-password: 12345678, <br>
+password: '12345678' <br>

 ### Discounts:

 - 'SHIPMENT' - shipment discount only, <br>
-- 'SNEAKERS20' - 20% off discount, <br>,
+- 'SNEAKERS20' - 20% off discount, <br>
 - 'SNEAKERS50' - 50% off discount, <br>

 Promotions do combine, although discounts do not.
-Entering a invalid discount removes the valid one. <br>
+Entering a invalid discount removes the valid one. <br> <br>
 Also, test account will probably have either invalid email or password, as any user can change it.
 I suggest creating your own one, as the only requirements are a valid address email(doesn't have to exist) and a password containing at least 8 characters.

 ## To do: